-........have been making fools of themselves for over 30 years now - Time enough to have learnt to play a song or two properly, you might think.
+........have been making fools of themselves for almost 40 years now - Time enough to have learnt to play a song or two properly, you might think.

 However, they’re still quite capable of taking the audience on a musical white knuckle ride. (and forcing the vibes player into therapy)